shaack/website-tools-js/README.md

 ### Functionality

 - Read and write Cookies
-- Observe Variables to callback on change
+- Observe variables to call a callback on change
+- Make http requests
 - Automatically open external links in a new tab

 ### Benefits